michaelboyles/formula/docs/src/content/docs/guides/optimizing-rerenders.md

 component and to structure your code in a specific way.

 For this reason, every hook in Formula ships with an equivalent component.
 You can use these components instead of defining an otherwise-unnecessary component of your own.
-The equivalent component for `useFieldValue` is [`FieldValue`](/formula/components/FieldValue).
+The equivalent component for `useFieldData` is [`FieldData`](/formula/components/FieldData).
 The components aren't special.
 They're simply implemented using their respective hooks.

 ```tsx